swedenconnect/technical-framework/12 - BankID Profile for the Swedish eID Framework.md

 An Identity Provider conformant with this profile MUST require `<saml2p:AuthnRequest>` messages to be signed (by indicating this in its metadata, see section [6](#metadata), "[Metadata](#metadata)").
 Thus, the Identity Provider MUST not accept messages that are not signed, or where the verification of the signature fails.
 In these cases the Identity Provider MUST respond with an error.

+<a name="handling-of-principal-selection"></a>
+### 4.2.
+Handling of Principal Selection

+An Identity Provider that has declared support for the `<psc:PrincipalSelection>` extension (see see section [6](#metadata)) MUST assign the `requirement.personalNumber` field of [/auth](https://developers.bankid.com/api-references/auth--sign/auth) or [/sign](https://developers.bankid.com/api-references/auth--sign/sign) if a Swedish personal identity number is received in the `<psc:PrincipalSelection>` extension.

+See \[[SC.SAML.Principal](#sc-saml-principal)\] for further requirements concerning the principal selection extension.

 <a name="authentication-for-signature"></a>
-### 4.2.
+### 4.3.
 Authentication for Signature

-An Identity Provider conforming to the Swedish eID Framework is obliged to handle requests received from Signature Services as described in section 7, “Authentication for Signature”, of \[[EidProfile](#eid-profile)\].
+An Identity Provider conforming to the Sweden Connect Framework is obliged to handle requests received from Signature Services as described in section 7, “Authentication for Signature”, of \[[SC.SAML.Profile](#sc-saml-profile)\].
 This section further specifies how a BankID Identity Provider should support “authentication for signature”.
 A BankID Identity Provider that receives an `<saml2p:AuthnRequest>` message from a Signature Service MUST initiate a BankID **signature** operation.
 It MUST NOT initiate a BankID authentication operation for several reasons:

 * the user interface in the BankID client (app or Desktop program) during authentication indicates that the user is logging on (and not signing which is the case when a request from a Signature Service is being processed),
 * the user expects to be displayed a text describing what he or she is signing,